WINkLink (WIN) Price Reaches $0.0001 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 WINkLink launched on July 29th, 2019.
 WINkLink’s total supply is 993,701,859,243 tokens and its circulating supply is 961,737,300,000 tokens.
-WINkLink’s official Twitter account is @winklink_oracle and its Facebook page is accessible here.
 The Reddit community for WINkLink is https://reddit.com/r/win_wink.
 The official website for WINkLink is winklink.org.
-WINkLink’s official message board is winklink-oracle.medium.com.
+WINkLink’s official Twitter account is @winklink_oracle and its Facebook page is accessible here.
+The official message board for WINkLink is winklink-oracle.medium.com.

 Buying and Selling WINkLink

-It is usually not possible to purchase alternative cryptocurrencies such as WINkLink directly using US dollars.
-Investors seeking to trade WINkLink should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase WINkLink using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as WINkLink directly using U.S. dollars.
+Investors seeking to trade WINkLink should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase WINkLink using one of the exchanges listed above.

 Receive News & Updates for WINkLink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WINkLink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.